metalsmith/metalsmith/README.md

 [![license: MIT][license-badge]][license-url]
 [![Gitter chat][gitter-badge]][gitter-url]

-> An extremely simple, _pluggable_ static site generator.
+> An extremely simple, _pluggable_ static site generator for NodeJS.

 In Metalsmith, all of the logic is handled by plugins.
 You simply chain them together.